 Visualizing iaido or kenjutsu like this seems exceptionally violent.
 We must though, as students and teachers contemplate the actions of the sword and its consequences.
 I take no pleasure thinking about the details, but they must be thought about to understand what the sword art and techniques are conveying.

 The sword can break through the clavicle which will make it difficult to use that arm.
 The sword at this point will sever the veins and arteries that are usually protected by the clavicle.
 The loss of blood from this area will often result in unconsciousness in a few minutes and death from the loss of blood within around 60 minutes.
 If the clavicle or ribs are also broken the likelihood of further complications occurs as bone fragments can rupture the veins there.
-This is a problem if only the ribs and clavicle are broken while surviving the initial sword strike.
+This is a problem if only the ribs and clavicles are broken while surviving the initial sword strike.

 It seems rather good odds that the sword will reach the brachial plexus which will sever the nerves to the arm, as well as the subclavian artery and vein causing a traumatic shock (unconsciousness) and blood loss.

 If the sword can continue further down through some of the various angles of kesagiri then it will intersect with the heart just behind the sternum.

 Kesagiri, as with all sword strikes is a lethal experience.
 Walking away from even glancing blows to the head has a myriad of complications with it as well.
 Being concussed and the danger also of having bone fragments enter the cranial vault.